rkalis/ionic-soundboard/README.md

 ## Testing/Building/Publishing
 Please refer to the [ContactApp Wiki](https://github.com/incodehq/contactapp/wiki) for a comprehensive guide to testing, building, and publishing Ionic apps.
+Do note that the ContactApp was written in an older version of Ionic.